LambdaTest/documentation/docs/targetprocess-integration.md

 **Step 2**: Select **Integrations** from the left-navigation menu.
 This will guide you to a screen where you will find 3rd party applications, available to integrate with your LambdaTest account.

-**Step 3**: Under **“My Integrations“**, you’ll find the TargetProcess Integration.
+**Step 3**: Under **"My Integrations"**, you’ll find the TargetProcess Integration.
 Click on Remove button to uninstall the integration with LambdaTest and TargetProcess.

 <img loading="lazy" src={require('../assets/images/testprocess-integration/target-process-16.webp').default} alt="Image" width="1920" height="931"  className="doc_img"/>